lovasoa/whitebophir/README.md

 ## Troubleshooting

 If you experience an issue or want to propose a new feature in WBO, please [open a github issue](https://github.com/lovasoa/whitebophir/issues/new).

+### Additional Features
+#### Two new tools:
+- Background (Shortcut: `b`): Allows you to upload an image for the background of the canvas.
+- Pointer (Shortcut: `f`): Allows users to point at things for others to see.

+#### Minio suport:
+- Instead of writing to the filesystem, the server now saves boards to a minio instance.
+The configuration is inside  [server/minio.js](server/minio.js).